 Your feet and ankles have to work extremely hard to support your weight and enable you to move around, which is a function they excel at most of the time.
-When anything goes wrong with your feet or ankles, the expert team at Reddy-Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, provides a comprehensive selection of physical therapies to help foot and ankle conditions heal and restore your full range of motion.
+When anything goes wrong with your feet or ankles, the expert team at Reddy Care Physical & Occupational Therapy throughout New York state, provides a comprehensive selection of physical therapies to help foot and ankle conditions heal and restore your full range of motion.
 Call the office today if you need treatment for a foot or ankle condition, or book an appointment online.

 The two main types of conditions that can affect the foot and ankle are injuries to the structures and degeneration of the tissues.
 Injuries may be acute or they can develop over time through overuse.